-We have audited the accompanying financial statements of the South Hadley Electric Light Department (the "Department"), which comprise the proprietary fund statements of net position as of December 31, 2021 and 2020, and the related proprietary fund statements of revenues, expenses and changes in net position and cash flows for the years then ended, the fiduciary fund statements of net position as of December 31, 2021 and 2020, and the related fiduciary fund statements of changes in net position for the years then ended and the related notes to the financial statements (the "financial statements").
+We have audited the accompanying financial statements of the South Hadley Electric Light Department (the "Department"), which comprise the proprietary fund statement of net position as of December 31, 2022 and 2021, and the related proprietary fund statements of revenues, expenses and changes in net position and cash flows for the years then ended, the fiduciary fund statement of net position as of December 31, 2022 and 2021, and the related fiduciary fund statement of changes in net position for the years then ended and the related notes to the financial statements (the "financial statements").

-In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the Department as of December 31, 2021 and 2020, and the respective changes in financial position and its cash flows thereof for the years then ended, in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the Department as of December 31, 2022 and 2021, and the respective changes in financial position and its cash flows thereof for the years then ended, in accordance with accounting principles generally accepted in the United States of America.